GSA-TTS/identity-dev-docs/_pages/testing.md

 **NOTES:**

 - There are configurations of the above yaml file that cannot happen in real vendor responses.
 It is possible there will be unexpected outcomes in those cases.
-- When using the `yaml` files for local dev, only the yml file supplied to the `back` is evaluated.

 ### Personal information verification